mattkumar/blog/content/post/2024-03-28-langagents/Index.markdown

 Langchain already has a set of predefined "tools" for agentic modeling you can use including weather  ([OpenWeather](https://python.langchain.com/docs/integrations/tools/openweathermap)) and internet search ([SerpAPI](https://python.langchain.com/docs/integrations/providers/serpapi)).

-The point here was to show how to do this yourself in case you have custom requirements in your work for which no off-the-shelf tool exists 💪💪🏻💪🏼
+The point here was to show how to do this yourself in case you have custom requirements for which no off-the-shelf tool exists 💪💪🏻💪🏼

 Till next time 🍻🙏 !